 Monday, 16th September 2019

-Sheet music was a bestselling product at Marks & Spencer during the 1910s and 1920s, at a time when gathering round the piano was a popular form of entertainment for families; many stores would also have a pianist on the shop floor.
+Sheet music was a bestselling product at M&S during the 1910s, at a time when gathering round the piano was a popular form of entertainment for families; many stores would also have a pianist on the shop floor.
 The M&S Company Archive now holds a significant collection of sheet music including music for dancing, romantic songs, storytelling songs and folk music.

 Working in partnership with Leeds International Piano Competition, the project has helped a group of people with dementia experience piano music in a new way.
 Music can benefit older people and those with dementia by reducing anxiety, lifting mood and helping maintain speech and language.

 The group, all people who attend Leeds' Complex Needs Day Centres, listened to recordings of piano music and with the help of writer SK Perry, created artwork and written pieces inspired by the music.
 You can see a short film about the project here.